 Can food aggravate IBS symptoms?

-For those people with IBS who find that what they eat makes their symptoms worse, they may consider a diet which excludes types of food known as Fermentable Oligosaccharides Disaccharides, Monosaccharides and Polyols (FODMAPS).
-Some people negatively react to the digestion of these foods and may experience excess gas, bloating, abdominal pain, constipation and even diarrhoea.
-FODMAP foods and can be eaten by most of us without any digestive issues.
+People with IBS, who find that food is more likely to exacerbate their symptoms, may be recommended a ‘Low-FODMAP diet’ by a healthcare professional or GP.
+This diet excludes types of foods that are classified as Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols (FODMAPs).
+Some people negatively react to the digestion of these foods and may experience an increase in uncomfortable symptoms, such as gas, bloating, abdominal pain, constipation and even diarrhoea2.
+In general, FODMAP foods can be eaten by most of us without any digestive issues.

 What is a low-FODMAP diet?